 - Learning Outcomes

-- To recognise the importance of social context and family resources for education
+- Explain the importance of social context and family resources for education

-- To be familiar with New Zealand research on achievement in the sociology of education
+- Apply research on the sociology of education to contemporary